#bye-bye plastic #helloBYO

 - Say no to disposable straws and cutlery.

 Responsible Cafés will offer you a discount for bringing your own cup.
-We have partnered with the Better Business Partnership to engage our own local businesses so mention in to your local coffee shop!
+Council's Better Business Partnership is engaging our own local businesses to reduce single-use coffee cups.

 - Gordon: Little Gem Café

 - Gordon: Bakerie

 - Lindfield: Bella Blue Cafe

 - Lindfield: The Runaway Spoon

 - East Lindfield: That Great Market

 - Pymble: Jack & Co